s1gr4y/pl4tform/README.md

 # Other Notes

-For the freetype library, we only need the lib ".a" file when linking with the exe, no dll need.\
+For the FreeType library, we only need the lib ".a" file when linking with the exe, no dll need.\
-We use freetype version 2.12.
+We use FreeType version 2.12.
 We use OpenGL version 3.3 but higher versions could work.\
 We use GLFW3 version 3.3.8 but lower/other versions could work.

-For getting the dependencies, you need to get GLFW and FreeType libs by building them from their binaries.\
-On linux:\
-cmake -G "MinGW Makefiles" .\
-After building,\
-GFLW: need libglfw3dll.so.3.3 and libglfw3.a placed in the pl4tform/Dependencies/GLFW/lib-vc2022 folder.\
-FreeType: need libfreetype.so placed in the pl4tform/Dependencies folder.

 Currently there's a velocity inheritance bug, I did not appropriately configure the correct rules or cases accordingly.\
 It is resolveable but busy with other aspects, you gain extreme speeds if hugging an moving object in the air.